rachelando/scaffolding/source/2a-wcag.rst

 But how exactly do we decide if a website is accessible or not?
 The **WCAG 2.1** provides the most widely used accessibility guidelines.
-A crucial part of understanding web accessibility is broadly understanding the WCAG.
 WCAG stands for Web Content Accessibility Guidelines and are developed by the Web Accessibility Initiative (WAI).
 WAI is part of the World Wide Web Consortium (W3C) which provides universal standards for the web.